 I emerged into the sunlight and descended again into my favourite urban underground train system.
 Within the hour, I was on that sublime sunset bus.

-So that was a tour: from an urban village nestled in the mountains to the world’s largest underground mall.
+So that was a tour of Seoul’s architecture: from an urban village nestled in the mountains to the world’s largest underground mall.
 Seoul has given us Gangnam style and chiselled K pop star cheeks; but if you ever think it’s just a place of surfaces and gloss – take yourself into a quiet corner and read a book.
 There are plenty of places to do that.

 The writer stayed at Ryse.